-Fraser Health's performance has remained relatively stable the past several years.
-The 2019/20 year to date admission rate of 2,906 is below our target of 3,448.
-Of the FHA communities, all except Mission have met the target.
+Fraser Health's performance has remained relatively stable the past several years and continued trending in the desired direction.
+The 2019/20 admission rate of 2,887 is below our target of 3,448.
+Of the FHA communities, all except Hope and Mission have met the target.
 We continue to examine opportunities to improve.

 Fraser Health (FH) continues to work in partnership with Family Physicians and the Divisions of Family Practice (DOFP) on primary and community care redesign, including the development of the Primary Care Networks.
-This work has a specific emphasis on improving access to care for seniors and individuals with medical complexity, which includes chronic disease management.
-New initiatives have been locally planned and implemented to ensure the needs of the local population are being addressed.
+This work has a specific emphasis on improving attachment, access to primary care and chronic disease management services, and care for seniors and individuals with medical complexity.
+New initiatives have been locally planned and implemented to ensure the needs of the local population needs are being addressed.

 All communities within FH have now commenced activities that aim to optimize access to primary and community care services.
-Fraser Health is currently putting in place Urgent Primary Care Centres and Community Health Centres over the next 3-years, which will deliver faster access to primary care and reduce the need for emergency department visits.
+Fraser Health is currently putting in place Urgent Primary Care Centres, Community Health Centres and Primary Care Networks over the next 3-years, which will deliver faster access to primary care and reduce the need for emergency department visits.
 Virtual Health and home health monitoring initiatives continue for patients with chronic conditions such as heart failure, COPD, and diabetes.
 The goal is to improve patient self-management and reduce exacerbations requiring emergency or acute care.